Details in this post have been updated for 2017

 So when I heard about the beautiful light displays in downtown Gulfport, I was excited, but cautiously so.
 I knew there was a lot of potential for disaster, but convinced my husband that we could make it work.

 Let me just say that it was absolutely worth it.
 I’m still on a natural high from the fantastic evening I spent with my children looking at the beautiful displays.

 I’ll start with the basics: it took me one hour and five minutes to get from the parking structure in Gulfport to the front door of my house in Abita Springs.
 It was Sunday so the crowd was pretty light.
-They have a lighted parking structure where you park for free that has two attendants.
-You then take a free shuttle across the freeway to the park which drops you right at the beginning of the light displays.
-The cost to view the lights is $5/person or $20/vehicle.
-Passenger vans and buses cost more.
+They have a lighted parking structure that has two attendants.
+You can pay to park and the fee includes your admission and a heated shuttle across the street to the lights.
+The cost to view the lights is $10/person.
+Children four and under get in free.
 The bus drivers were incredibly accommodating of my disabled son who we were transporting in a stroller.

 My four little ones easily walked up and down the park with no issues or complaints.
 They were completely mesmerized by the light displays but also enjoyed the small play structures that are part of the park.
 They ran in the grassy field in front of the giant Christmas trees and stood in awe in front of the Ferris wheel (we did not go on the wheel).